Codigami/CFAlertViewController/README.md

 #### Install using Cocoapods (recommended)
 We assume that your Cocoapods is already configured.
 If you are new to Cocoapods, have a look at the [documentation](https://cocoapods.org/)

-1. Add `pod CRAlertController 8.0` to your Podfile.
+1. Add `pod CFAlertViewController 8.0` to your Podfile.
 2. Install the pod(s) by running `pod install` in terminal (in folder where `Podfile` file is located).
-3. Include CRAlertController wherever you need it with `#import "CRAlertViewController.h"`.
+3. Include CFAlertViewController wherever you need it with `#import "CFAlertViewController.h"`.

 #### Install using Source file
-1. Open the downloaded project in Xcode, then drag and drop folder named **CRAlertViewController** onto your project (use the "Product Navigator view").
+1. Open the downloaded project in Xcode, then drag and drop folder named **CFAlertViewController** onto your project (use the "Product Navigator view").
 Make sure to select Copy items when asked if you extracted the code archive outside of your project.
-2. Include CRAlertController wherever you need it with `#import "CRAlertViewController.h"`.
+2. Include CFAlertViewController wherever you need it with `#import "CFAlertViewController.h"`.

 ## Usage :
 <p align="center">